-FAMOUS is not fast enough to run at every point within input space required for our analyses.
+- The simulator FAMOUS, although relatively computationally cheap, is not fast enough to evaluate at every viable candidate 20 point within input space, termed \mathcal{X} .
 We therefore use a computationally cheap statistical proxy to the simulator, called an emulator.
-The emulator is a non-parameteric regression model conditioned on the ensemble, providing a prediction of simulator output and corresponding uncertainty orders of magnitude faster than the original simulator.
-Once trained, any analysis that might have been done with the simulator can be done with the emulator, provided we include the extra uncertainty term to account for the fact that the emulator is not a perfect prediction of the simulator output.
-A useful introduction to emulators and their uses can be found in O'Hagan (2006), and recent developments in emulator use in climate studies can be found, for example in Tran et al. (2016); Bounceur et al. (2015).
+The emulator provides a prediction of simulator output at any required untested input, many orders of magnitude faster than the original simulator.
+Once trained, any analysis that might have been done with the simulator can be done with the emulator, with the proviso that we must include an extra uncertainty term to account for the fact that the emulator is not a - perfect prediction of the simulator output.
+We use a gaussian process emulator that assumes zero uncertainty at points where 25 the model has already been evaluated, growing larger away from those points, and dependent upon a set of hyperparameters that are trained at the same time as the emulator.

-We use a Gaussian process emulator that assumes zero uncertainty at points where the simulator has already been run, growing larger away from those points.
-We treat the output g(x) of the simulator FAMOUS as a deterministic function of a vector of input parameters x.
-We train a number of emulators of the ensemble, the details for each depending on the application.
-Details of the emulator, training and verification can be found in the supplementary material.
+We treat the output q(x) of the simulator FAMOUS as a deterministic function of a vector of input parameters x.
+The emulator is a nonlinear regression model conditioned on a sample, or ensemble, and provides a prediction of simulator output and corresponding uncertainty.

+We build a number of emulators of the ensemble, the details for each depending on the application.
+All use the DiceKriging package (Roustant et al., 2012), in the statistical programming environment R (R Core Team, 2016).